Understanding Daylight Saving Time And Time Zones In Canada

 - Canada boasts of the longest coastline.
 This implies that numerous small communities are secluded to the other part of Canada.
 Such communities are most of the time forced into having to use their local time often not in synch with other regions in the country.

-- Canada and the United States are divided by the longest in the world vulnerable border.
+- Canada and the United States are divided by the longest in the world’s longest undefended border.
 The boundary of the time zone between Canada and the United States coincides with the border in most cases except a small area in eastern Quebec where time zones are defined by a diagonal line, not the border.
 I. e. even at the case when two regions are a few miles different, the time on one side of the border can be different to the other side.

 How Many Time Zones In Canada?

-There are six different time zones in Canada, which makes it one of the countries with most number of time zones in the globe.
 There are a few countries that are very distant in the east and west, and sometimes are separated into two or more time zones in such a way so that the daylight will correspond to solar positions.
 Timezones are calculated against the Universal Time Coordinated (UTC).

-The eastern and western corner of Canada differ by time by up to 4.5 hours.
+The eastern and western corner of Canada differ by time by up to 4.5 - 5 hours.
 Just like most of the USA, Canada also follows standard time and daylight saving time (winter and summer time) though it is not consistent in one part of the country.

 Toronto will make a clock change on March 10 th, 2024, at 02.00 into daylight saving time.
 The clock will set one hour forward hence increasing the evening dark and postponing morning light.